Ari La Sal Peak Elite Shimano review: a well-specced option that blurs the boundaries between trail and enduro

 The cable routing also runs close to the main pivot bearing near the chainring and has already worn through the paint, exposing the carbon below.

-Ari said it was aware of this issue, and recommended I install a small piece of protective 3M tape to the frame at the rub point to stop the issue progressing further.
+Ari said it was aware of this issue, and recommended I install a small piece of protective 3M tape to the frame at the rub point to prevent the issue progressing further.
 I followed those instructions and it fixed the problem.

 Other niggles are the chainstay protector, which has begun to peel off where my foot rubs it, and the matt paint that collects the tacky rubber from my shoe soles on the seatstays.